hyperledger/bevel/docs/source/faq.md

 ### I'm using Windows machine, can I run the Blockchain Automation Framework on it?
 The Blockchain Automation Framework repository relies a lot on using [Ansible](./gettingstarted.html#ansible), which might not work in Windows machines.
 Please check Ansible website for more information.

-### How do I configure a DLT network?
+### How do I configure a DLT/Blockchain network?
-The network.yaml file is the main file to be configured to set up a DLT network.
-[This page](./operationalguide.md) gives the links for a user to pick up knowledge of how to configure this file for Fabric and Corda first (see the two "Configuration file specification" sections for each DLT platform).
+The network.yaml file is the main file to be configured to set up a DLT/Blockchain network.
+[This page](./operationalguide.md) gives the links for a user to pick up knowledge of how to configure this file for Fabric and Corda first (see the two "Configuration file specification" sections for each DLT/Blockchain platform).
 Having this knowledge will then enable a user to understand how to use this file in the "Setting up DLT network" section.

-### How can I test whether my DLT network are configured and deployed correctly?
+### How can I test whether my DLT/Blockchain network are configured and deployed correctly?
 Please see this [page](./operations/setting_dlt.md) for detials.

 ### How/Where can I request for new features, bugs and get feedback?
 One could request a new feature on the Github repository for now.
 In the future, people might use Jira or Slack to do the same as well.

 ### Are CI/CD pipeline tools a mandatory to use the Blockchain Automation Framework?
-No, CI/CD pipeline tools like Jenkins are not mandatory, but it could help a user automate the set-up or testing of a new DLT network in different environments, once a user has a good understanding of using it.
+No, CI/CD pipeline tools like Jenkins are not mandatory, but it could help a user automate the set-up or testing of a new DLT/Blockchain network in different environments, once a user has a good understanding of using it.

 ### Is it required to run Ansible in a particular machine like AWS EC2?
 No, a user should be able to run the Ansible command on any machine as long as Ansible command CLI is installed.